core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

   without consulting with the application.
   (This is not only done for simplicity but also for power efficiency:
   There is only a short time window in which the data source is listening for confirmations).
+  Thus, these confirmations can not serve to acknowledge that the a CoAP request contained in the event was read, understood and is being processed.

   The reliability mechanisms are still useful, though:
   Both "write" and "notify"/"indicate" update the GATT characteristic's state,